NarrativeScience-old/pynocular/README.md

 ```

-When using `DatabaseModel.get(..)`, any foreign references will need to be resolved before any properties can be accessed that is not the primary id.
-If you try to access a property before calling `fetch()` on the nested model a `NestedDatabaseModelNotResolved` error will be thrown
+When using `DatabaseModel.get(..)`, any foreign references will need to be resolved before any properties besides the primary ID can be accessed.
+If you try to access a property before calling `fetch()` on the nested model, a `NestedDatabaseModelNotResolved` error will be thrown.

 ```python
 org_get = await Org.get(org3.id)